softleader/softleader-framework-starter/README.md

 ## Introduction

-An eclipse plugin to help building softleader-framework project easier and faster
+An eclipse plugin to build softleader-framework project easier and faster

 ## Getting Started